 Use export-focused sources and industry data

 Export-oriented suppliers tend to document better and pack better, because the market demands it.
-Broader export statistics and sector reports can help you understand how mature the ecosystem is.
+Broader export statistics and sector reports can also help you understand how mature the ecosystem is.

 Use a weighted scorecard to remove emotion from the choice.